-Bounds on the dimension truncation error in this context are known [5, 14, 15], but to the author's knowledge, no numerical evidence has been published to support their sharpness.
+Bounds on the dimension truncation error in this context are known [5, 15, 16], but to the author's knowledge, no numerical evidence has been published to support their sharpness.
 One reason for this may be that obtaining conclusive measurements is computationally very intensive, requiring approximations of integrals in a high number of dimensions to possibly very high accuracy, where each evaluation additionally involves an approximation of the solution to the operator equation by some numerical method, also with high precision.
-We fill this gap by providing measurements of this error for selected PDE test problems, where we apply a recently introduced higher-order quasi-Monte Carlo method based on interlaced polynomial lattice (IPL) rules [5, 10, 12] to attain the required accuracy in the approximation of the involved integral at reasonable cost.
+We fill this gap by providing measurements of this error for selected PDE test problems, where we apply a recently introduced higher-order quasi-Monte Carlo method based on interlaced polynomial lattice (IPL) rules [5, 11, 13] to attain the required accuracy in the approximation of the involved integral at reasonable cost.
 Combined with evaluation on a massively parallel computer system, approximations with sufficient accuracy are obtained in reasonable time.

-Remarkably, the measured convergence rate of the error of an integral over the parameters in terms of the truncation dimension s is found to be one order higher than the current theoretical results as stated in e.g. [5, 7, 14, 15, 17].
+Remarkably, the measured convergence rate of the error of an integral over the parameters in terms of the truncation dimension s is found to be one order higher than the current theoretical results as stated in e.g. [5, 7, 15, 16, 18].
 This prompted a more detailed investigation into this convergence rate, and a proof of this higher rate is given below in Section 3 under some minor additional assumptions on the probability measure which are often fulfilled in practice.
+The higher rate shown here is due to a sharper analysis of the error, which was prompted by the reported numerical results.